2011 raid on Camp Ashraf: Raid

 Prior to the raid, tensions had been building between the Iraq army and Ashraf residents, who feared an impending attack as soldiers built up their forces outside the camp.
-The Iraqi general, Ali Ghaidan Majid, who led the raid stated it was in response to Ashraf residents tossing rocks at his troops and throwing themselves in front of military vehicles.
+The Iraqi general, Ali Ghaidan Majid, who led the raid, stated it was in response to Ashraf residents tossing rocks at his troops and throwing themselves in front of military vehicles.
+The PMOI said the attack was a "full-scale military assault with armoured vehicles".

 Following the raid, which left 34 dead, the PMOI released footage filmed and edited by members of the group, which show Iraqi soldiers firing at unarmed civilians at Camp Ashraf, and using military vehicles to herd and run down crowds of people.
 Iraqi authorities, on the other hand, claimed that only three people were killed resisting a military operation to return land from camp residents to farmers.

+Rupert Colville, spokesperson for the U.N.
+Office of the High Commissioner for Human Rights in Geneva, reported that a team of U.N. observers witnessed 28 bodies remaining at the camp during their visit to the compound.
+According to Colville, most of the deceased appeared to have died from gunshot wounds, and some were women.
+Additionally, a Western diplomat based in Baghdad stated that three of the bodies appeared to have been crushed to death, likely as a result of being run over by a vehicle.